jakob-bagterp/index-now-for-python/docs/user-guide/tips-and-tricks/generate-api-keys.md

 print(api_key)
 ```

-This will output a 32 character hexadecimal string:
+This will print a random API key of 32 characters.
+Example:

 ```shell title=""
 5017988d51af458491d21ecab6ed1811